Rick Middleton: Boston Bruins

 Middleton was traded to the Boston Bruins for Ken Hodge on May 26, 1976.
 Rangers head coach and general manager John Ferguson Sr. was confident that his team had enough young talent to justify making Middleton expendable.
 What the Bruins got was a player who was ten years younger and a swifter skater than Hodge.
-The transaction became even more one-sided in favor of the Bruins when head coach Don Cherry developed Middleton's defensive skills to make him a solid two-way player.
-Hodge played only a single season more before his career ended, while Middleton became a star in Boston, scoring a hat trick in his first game as a Bruin (October 7, 1976 versus Minnesota) and nearly nine hundred points in a Bruins uniform over the next twelve years.
-Generally paired with centre Barry Pederson, Middleton had five straight seasons of at least forty goals and ninety points and led the Bruins to perennial glittering records.
-His leadership was apparent in being named co-captain (with Ray Bourque) to succeed Terry O'Reilly in 1985, a position he held until he retired, wearing the "C" during home games.
-Middleton was regarded as one of the best one-on-one players of all time and currently ranks second all time in career shooting percentage (19.7) among players with 400+ goals.
+The transaction became even more one-sided in favor of the Bruins when head coach Don Cherry developed Middleton's defensive skills, making him a solid two-way player.
+Hodge played only one more season before his career ended, while Middleton became a star in Boston.
+Middleton made his debut for the Bruins on October 7, 1976, versus the Minnesota North Stars and scored a hat trick in a 6–2 Bruins victory.
+Middleton went on to appear in 72 games for the Bruins that year and scored 22 goals and 20 assists.
+During the postseason, Middleton appeared in 13 of the 14 games, scoring nine points (5 goals and 4 assists) and he and the Bruins reached the Stanley Cup Final; however, they were swept by the Montreal Canadiens.